-Cincinnati Children’s is offering a live, online Q&A
+Cincinnati Children’s offered a live, online Q&A

 The highly ranked urology team at Cincinnati Children's treats a complete range of disorders affecting the urinary and genital tracts, from common concerns to extremely rare and complex abnormalities.
+Learn more about the program!

 Debbie Reeves, BSN, RN, CPN is our program manager for the Urogenital Center in the Division of Pediatric Urology.
 She has 41 years of experience in the care of children with anorectal malformation and bladder dysfunction and has worked directly in the Division of Urology for 29 years, focusing on the care of children with complex chronic conditions of the urinary tract.
 Debbie has been involved with the Colorectal Center at CCHMC since its beginning and helped to found and perfect the collaborative care model we enjoy today between Urology, Colorectal and Gynecology.
 Debbie's expertise in the care of children with urinary tract dysfunction associated with colorectal conditions is recognized nationally and internationally.
 She is a graduate of the Jewish Hospital School of Nursing and the University of Cincinnati and is a Certified Pediatric Nurse.